Dosing completed in the Phase I clinical trial of PulseSight Therapeutics’ PST-611 treatment for dry AMD/Geographic Atrophy (GA)

 About age-related macular degeneration (AMD)

-AMD is a disease with progressive, painless loss of central vision with a strong burden on patients’ everyday life, impacting their ability to read, recognize faces, and see objects and, ultimately, leading to irreversible vision loss in the elderly.
-After reaching an intermediate stage, AMD can progress to either ‘Wet AMD’ or ‘Dry AMD’, which can then evolve into GA (geographic atrophy), leading to irreversible blindness.
+AMD develops with aging.
+It is a disease with progressive, painless loss of central vision with a strong burden on patients’ everyday life, impacting their ability to read, recognize faces and see objects, and is ultimately leading to irreversible central vision loss.
+Dry AMD is the most common form of AMD, progressing through successive stages into the late form of dry AMD also called geographic atrophy (GA).
+Wet AMD is a less common type of late AMD causing faster vision loss.
+Any stage of dry AMD can turn into wet AMD.
 In all its forms, AMD represents a compelling unmet need for more effective and durable treatment options, with a large and growing market, estimated to reach $27.5 Billion by 2031.

 About PulseSight Therapeutics